gnosischain/documentation/docs/bridges/tutorials/using-omnibridge/safe.md

 1. Go to your Gnosis Safe and login and connect as you normally would.

-* Gnosis Safe on Gnosis: [https://gnosis-safe.io/app/gno](https://gnosis-safe.io/app/gno)
+* Gnosis Safe on Ethereum/Gnosis: [https://gnosis-safe.io/app/](https://gnosis-safe.io/app/)
-* Gnosis Safe on Ethereum: [https://gnosis-safe.io/app/](https://gnosis-safe.io/app/)
+Select corresponding network on top right corner.

 2. Go to Apps -> Add Custom App